f4exb/sdrangel/plugins/channelrx/demodlora/readme.md

 <h4>11.10: Bytes group</h4>

 This is a group of 4 bytes displayed as hexadecimal values.
 The payload is displayed with its possible CRC and without the header.

+<h3>12: Send message via UDP</h3>

+Select to send the decoded message via UDP.

+<h3>13: UDP address and port</h3>

+This is the UDP address and port to where the decoded message is sent when (12) is selected.

 <h3>B: De-chirped spectrum</h3>